flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 * **Parameter uncertainty**: Many parameters must be configured, and there is often no clear guidance on the optimal choices for different types of datasets.
 * **Quality assessment**: Evaluating and demonstrating the quality of the results can be difficult and non-intuitive.

-Despite these challenges, we are excited to tackle this problem with Dendro!
+Despite these challenges, we are still excited to tackle this problem with Dendro!
 (It's actually our motivating example.)

 Currently in the early proof-of-concept stage, we are looking for labs willing to test it as we continue to refine and develop its capabilities.